All Episodes

 And they are receiving and responding to the speech reversals.

-Just an incredible phenomenon, you know.
+Just an incredible phenomenon.

 I'm constantly amazed that the world hasn't beaten the path to my door yet.